edysfy/Group_website/uxDesign.md

 We just decided to go with the third option.

-### User authentication and features.
+## User authentication and features.

-We now needed to design the UI for the login and signup processes. <br>
+We now needed to design the UI for the login and signup processes. <br><br>
 But first, We received feedback from the users changing the icons for 'signup' and 'login' to text, as there was some issue with them navigating the application.
 So we made the following changes to the navbar.

   <p align="center">